ZhytnikovskaIryna/IntroAuto/README.md

 # IntroAuto
-Task1 done -  WDIO tests.
+Task2 done -  WDIO tests with basic commands and custom click method is added.
-5 test scenarios using CSS and XPath selectors
-POM is implemented